LogtalkDotOrg/logtalk3/docs/NOTES.md

 All pages conform to the XHTML 1.1 W3C Standard.
 You may change the appearance of the pages by changing the included `logtalk.css` CSS file.

+This directory also includes SVG inheritance diagrams for the core entities,the library, and the development tools:

+- `core_inheritance_diagram.svg`
+- `library_inheritance_diagram.svg`
+- `tools_inheritance_diagram.svg`